Bringing your branding elements into your content design is a key part of any branding strategy.

 Your image will inform so many of your content marketing goals because it needs to shape how you make people feel.

-If you’re a luxury jewellery brand, like Georg Jensen, you need to use font and images that resonate with luxury buyers.
+If you’re a luxury jewellery brand, you need to use font and images that resonate with luxury buyers.

 Let’s imagine that you sell shoes.

 The problem is, lots of other companies sell shoes, too.

 To separate yourself from your rivals, you need to work on your brand positioning.